 This is quite an exceptional thing to do in Nara and time slots are limited.
 So, make sure to connect with us at the Nara Visitor Center & Inn for specific dates and to secure your place in the kyudo rankings.
 The event is in Japanese and English only.

-*Although the practitioners speak some English, the experience does comes with a certified JPN-ENG translator, so there is no need to worry about communication barriers.
+*Although the instructors speak some English, they make use of electronic translation devices to ensure they can thoroughly impart their knowledge, wisdom, techniques, and etiquette related to Kyudo and Bushido without reservation.
 The experts are eager to share their knowledge and wisdom related to kyudo and bushido, so should you want to go deep down that rabbit hole, you'll be guided all the way down to the bottom.

 Unique, fun, engaging, and memorable